Our use of cookies

 • Make sure the young person is completing the necessary independence work.

-• Post 18, Personal Advisor’s will visit the young person every 8 weeks at least and, with the young person’s consent, will check with housing provider directly to identify any potential issues that may require early intervention and allow homelessness to be prevented.
+• Post 18, Personal Adviser’s will visit the young person every 8 weeks at least and, with the young person’s consent, will check with housing provider directly to identify any potential issues that may require early intervention and allow homelessness to be prevented.

 • Make sure young people are aware of the housing options available to them on leaving care and what support they can access.